 Since 2011, seven proposed class actions have been commenced in Canada: Bancroft-Snell v.
 Visa Canada Corporation, et al., 9085-4886 Quebec Inc. v.
 Visa Canada Corporation, et al., Coburn and Watson's Metropolitan Home v.
-Bank of America Corporation, et al. ("Watson"), Macaronies Hair Club and Laser Centre Inc. v.
+Bank of America Corporation, et al. (Watson), Macaronies Hair Club and Laser Centre Inc. v.
 BofA Canada Bank, et al., 1023926 Alberta Ltd. v.
 Bank of America Corporation, et al., The Crown & Hand Pub Ltd. v.
 Bank of America Corporation, et al., and Hello Baby Equipment Inc. v.
-BofA Canada Bank, et al. The defendants in each action are VISA Canada Corporation ("Visa"), MasterCard International Incorporated ("MasterCard"), Royal Bank of Canada and other financial institutions.
+BofA Canada Bank, et al. The defendants in each action are VISA Canada Corporation (Visa), MasterCard International Incorporated (MasterCard), Royal Bank of Canada and other financial institutions.
 The plaintiff class members are Canadian merchants who accept Visa and/or MasterCard branded credit cards for payment.
 The actions allege, among other things, that from March 2001 to the present, Visa and MasterCard conspired with their issuing banks and acquirers to set default interchange rates and merchant discount fees and that certain rules (Honour All Cards and No Surcharge) have the effect of increasing the merchant discount fees.
 The actions include claims of civil conspiracy, breach of the Competition Act, interference with economic relations and unjust enrichment.
 The claims seek unspecified general and punitive damages.
 In Watson, a decision to partially certify the action as a class proceeding was released on March 27, 2014, and was appealed.
 On August 19, 2015, the British Columbia Court of Appeal struck the plaintiff class representative's cause of action in civil conspiracy by unlawful means, among other rulings.
 In October 2016, the trial court in Watson denied a motion by the plaintiff to revive the stricken section 45 Competition Act claim, and also denied the plaintiff's motion to add new causes of action.
 The plaintiff class representative has now appealed that decision.
 The Watson proceeding has been set down for trial commencing September 2018.
+Based on the facts currently known, it is not possible at thi

-Various regulators, including the Brazilian civil antitrust authority Administrative Council for Economic Defense ("CADE") are conducting inquiries regarding potential violations of antitrust law by a number of banks, including Royal Bank of Canada, regarding foreign exchange trading.
+Various regulators are conducting inquiries regarding potential violations of antitrust law by a number of banks, including Royal Bank of Canada, regarding foreign exchange trading.
+On March 3, 2017, the Brazilian civil antitrust authority Administrative Council for Economic Defense (CADE) initiated a civil administrative proceeding against the Royal Bank of Canada and certain other financial institutions and individuals.